jeancochrane/jeancochrane.com/content/blog/price-is-right.md

 > Stars"](https://hopalong.bandcamp.com/track/tibetan-pop-stars)

-This week I learned how to read Postgres' query planner, which means I get to play _The Price Is Right_ with SQL queries.
+This week I learned how to read Postgres' query planner, which means I got to play _The Price Is Right_ with SQL queries.
 (I grew up on [_Antiques Roadshow_](https://en.wikipedia.org/wiki/Antiques_Roadshow),
-but it's not nearly as expressive of an example.)
+but it's not nearly as expressive of an analogy.)
+The query planner is a fun tool, and it nicely illustrates some of the costs and benefits of the declarative programming paradigm that SQL takes part in.

+First, some important background: Postgres needs a query planner because SQL is a declarative language.
+Unlike in *imperative* languages like Python and Scheme, when you run a SQL expression in a database engine like Postgres, you don't give your machine instructions on how to get or change the information that you care about; instead, you *ask* for that information, with a statement like `SELECT id FROM products JOIN suppliers USING(id)`, and the database engine figures out how to get it for you.
+Since you're *declaring* what you would like to happen, instead of providing an *imperative* for how it should be done, we call SQL a "declarative" language.
+(The line between "declarative" and a "procedural" programming is fuzzy, of course.
+Most database engines provide ways of using SQL to build iterative constructs like for-loops, for example, and many of Python's high-level abstractions, like its dynamic memory allocation for lists, are so far from the machine implementation that you could reasonably argue the model is more "declarative.")

+Declarative programming is really fun as a user, but it poses a conundrum for the people who have to write the database engines that we use.
+The declarative paradigm means that Postgres has to somehow figure out how to execute expressions on its own.

+Enter the query planner: Postgres' clever piece of software that figures out how to get what you want from your database.
+Before running any given SQL expression, Postgres uses its query planner to determine the most efficient way of doing what you want it to do.
+Best of all, the query planner is available to us as end users: prepend any query with the keyword `EXPLAIN` (with the optional keyword `ANALYZE`) and Postgres will show you what it thinks is the best way to execute your expression. `EXPLAIN` shows an execution tree mapping out Postgres' plan for the expression; `EXPLAIN ANALYZE` will actually *execute* that plan, reporting back the time and memory costs that it incurs.

-Here's a simplified version of one recent game that came up in the office: say you're trying to group fruits by category, and you want to keep track of your guesses.
+To see the query planner in action, take a simplified version of one recent puzzle that came up in our office.
+Say you're trying to group fruits by category, and you want to keep track of your guesses.
 (Did you know that botanists think [eggplants are berries, but strawberries aren't](https://en.wikipedia.org/wiki/Berry)?
 Not as easy as you thought, huh?)

-To keep track of your guesses, you have two relations: `fruits` and `categories`.
+To keep track of your guesses, you have two relations: `fruit` and `category`.
-`fruits` stores the names of the fruits you're learning about, along with a unique identifier; `categories` stores the category for each fruit, along with a flag declaring whether it's a current guess or not.
+`fruit` stores the names of the fruits you're learning about, along with a unique identifier; `category` stores the category for each fruit, along with a flag declaring whether it's a current guess or not.
 (Remember, you're changing your mind about the categories, and you need to preserve the history of your guesses.)

 Here are simple tables for each relation:

-### `fruits`
+### `fruit`

 | id | name |
 | -- | -- |